kartik-venugopal/aural-player/README.md

 **Support for M1 machines coming soon !**

-I have finally figured out how to build universal FFmpeg binaries and resolve other issues relevant to arm64 (M1) builds.
-I should be able to put out a working release for M1 machines (i.e. a universal build that runs on both Intel and M1 Macs) pretty soon.
+I have finally figured out how to build universal FFmpeg binaries and have resolved other issues relevant to arm64 (M1) builds.
+I should be able to put out a working release pretty soon.
 Stay tuned !

 ## Table of Contents
   * [Overview](#overview)